 DIEP Flap Surgery

 The tissue that is utilized to reconstruct the breast in the DIEP flap is from the lower abdomen.
 Good candidates for this surgery are usually women in their later years who exhibit stubborn unwanted loose skin and fat in the lower abdomen after pregnancies.
 This is typically the same tissue that is discarded in a tummy tuck but instead, harvested with a pair of blood vessels and transplanted to the chest.
 The surgery is similar to a transplanted kidney in that the tissue is completely disconnected and then reconnected.
 30-60 minutes of the surgery is performed under the microscope where the blood vessels are reattached with suture finer than a human hair.
 It is different from a kidney or lung transplant in that no anti-rejection medications are required since the tissue is from the same donor.
-The abdominal tissue can be used to reconstruct one breast or two breasts provided there are enough skin and fat.
+The abdominal tissue can be used to reconstruct one breast or two breasts provided there is enough skin and fat.
 Immediate reconstruction (at the same time as mastectomy) will offer the best cosmetic results, however, the surgery is also often done in a delayed fashion (after the mastectomy) where there is no breast present and a flat chest wall.

-The surgery typically takes anywhere between 4-12 hours depending on the level of experience of the surgeon and the variations in individual patient anatomy (some more straight forward and some more difficult).
-At Memorial Plastic Surgery, we perform the surgery with two board-certified microsurgeons in order to complete the reconstruction in a more efficient and timely fashion.
+The surgery typically takes anywhere between 4-12 hours depending on the level of experience of the surgeon and the variations in individual patient anatomy (some more straightforward and some more difficult).
+At Memorial Plastic Surgery, we perform the surgery with two board-certified microsurgeons to complete the reconstruction in a more efficient and timely fashion.
 The surgery will take 2-4 hours for one breast and 4-6 hours for both breasts.

 DIEP Flap Recovery